McDonald's Whale Trades Spotted - McDonald's (NYSE:MCD)

-Someone with a lot of money to spend has taken a bearish stance on McDonald's MCD.
+Someone with a lot of money to spend has taken a bullish stance on McDonald's MCD.

 And retail traders should know.